top of page

 Bela Krajina

 Bordered by the Gorjanci hills and the Kolpa River, Bela Krajina enjoys a continental-sub-Mediterranean climate, making it the warmest of Posavje’s districts.
-It is known for producing light, approachable wines like Belokranjec (white) and Metliška Črnina (red), but in recent years, attention has turned to varietal wines and predicate (sweet) wines of impressive quality.
+It is known for producing light, approachable wines like Belokranjec (white) and Metliška Črnina (red), but in recent years, attention has turned to varietal wines and sweet wines of impressive quality.

 Posavje map Slovenia Penina Wine Regions